Sijenna/Organ-Donation-Requesting-Software/README.md

 🎯 Purpose of the Project

-This system is ideal for:
+This project is ideal for:

-- College academic projects
+- 🎓 College academic submissions
-- Real-world hospital workflow simulation
+- 🏥 Real-world hospital workflow simulation
-- Internship portfolio projects
+- 💼 Internship portfolio showcasing
-- Beginner to intermediate Python + MySQL practice
+- 🐍 Beginners learning Python + MySQL

 ---

 👩‍💻 Developer

 Sijenna J

 Python & MySQL Developer
 Sathyabama University

 ---

-⭐ Show Your Support
+⭐ Support

-If you like this project, give it a star ⭐ on GitHub!
+If you find this project useful, give it a star ⭐ on GitHub!